Johan-p/my_arch-linux/README.md

 `In fdisk, "n" for add new partition`

-`In fdisk, "p" for primary partition` (if using MBR instead of GPT)

 `In fdisk, "t" to change partition type`

 `In fdisk, "w" (write table to disk)`